Homebrew (video games): NES / Famicom

 Several compilers are available for the Nintendo Entertainment System, but like the Atari 2600, most development is done in 6502 assembly language.
 One impediment to NES homebrew development is the relative difficulty involved with producing physical cartridges, although third-party flash carts do exist, making homebrew possible on original NES hardware.

 In April 2023 NESFab, a new programming language for the NES, was released.
 The programming language is based upon C# and C++ making the development of software for the system relatively fast and efficient.
 Its release consequently witnessed the increment of homebrew games for the NES, amongst them being Mosh-Lift by Morphcat Games and Ballooney by Nikusoft.

 Several varieties of custom processors are used within NES cartridges to expand system capabilities; most are difficult to replicate except by scavenging old cartridges unless the mapper in question was commonly used and thus cloned a lot, as is the case with the MMC3, or is simply consisted of discrete logic.
-One of the unofficial games that supports parallax scrolling and the MMC5 chip is Street Fighter II: Nostalgic Edition, which is a port of Street Fighter II: The World Warrior developed by Parisoft.
+One of the unofficial games that uses the MMC5 chip is Street Fighter II: Nostalgic Edition (titled Street Fighter II NE), an unofficial port of Street Fighter II: The World Warrior to the NES by Parisoft.

+While the original Famicom and its clones can play unlicensed games, the Checking Integrated Circuit (CIC) hardware lock-out mechanism of the original model NES historically complicated the production of physical cartridges by unlicensed publishers who previously resorted to workarounds such as negative voltage spikes or passthrough dongles built into unlicensed cartridges where an officially licensed retail cartridge is used to pass authentication checks; Atari Games subsidiary Tengen on the other hand produced a hardware clone of the CIC called the "Rabbit" chip, based on a description of the code in the lockout chip from the United States Copyright Office by claiming that it was required to defend against present infringement claims in a legal case.
+Tengen then used these documents to design their Rabbit chip, which duplicated the function of the 10NES.
+In response, Nintendo sued Atari for copyright infringement.
+Later advancements by homebrew and aftermarket game developers resulted in third-party and open hardware clones of the CIC such as the Ciclone and multi-region CICs on AVR microcontrollers.

-While the original Famicom and its clones can play unlicensed games, the 10NES hardware lock-out mechanism of the original model NES complicates the production of physical cartridges.
-The 10NES chip can be permanently disabled by performing a minor change to the hardware.
-The redesigned NES (also known as the New-Style NES or the New Famicom) lacks the 10NES chip.
+Although it took years for the CIC and its protocol to be completely reverse-engineered and made publicly available, it can be easily bypassed by cutting or lifting a pin on the CIC chip, the instructions of which were included in some unlicensed games such as Wally Bear and the NO!
+Gang.
+However, some games such as Firehawk and Quattro Adventure by Codemasters will not work on a modified NES with the CIC disabled.
+The redesigned NES (model NES-101, also known as the New-Style NES or the New Famicom) lack the CIC chip.